-If you're traveling with children be sure to pack items to help keep them entertained
+If you're traveling with children, be sure to pack items to help keep them entertained

-- Reading materials, puzzle, games, coloring books, and electronics with extra chargers and batteries. - Fun road games like Highway BINGO and I Spv.
-Go online to find lists and ideas. - free drinks. - A change of clothes.
+- Reading materials, puzzle, games, coloring books, and electronics with extra chargers and batteries.

+- Fun road games like Highway.

+BINGO and I Spy.
+Go online to find lists and ideas.

+- Low sugar snacks and sugar free drinks.

+- A change of clothes.